cchudzicki-ocw-testing/8.323-spring-2023/content/pages/syllabus.md

     - Path integral quantization
 - Quantum electrodynamics
     - Feynman rules
     - Elementary processes
         \\(e^+e^-\rightarrow\mu^+\mu^-\\)
         Compton and inverse Compton scatterings

 ## Required Textbook

 Peskin, Michael E., and Daniel V. Schroeder. *An Introduction to Quantum Field Theory*.
 CRC Press, 1995.
 ISBN: 9780201503975.
 (A comprehensive and pedagogical treatment of QFT starting from the basics and reaching up to the physics of the standard model)

 Weinberg, Steven. *The Quantum Theory of Fields*, Volume 1: Foundations, Cambridge University Press 2005.
 ISBN: 9780521670531.
 (A comprehensive and insightful treatment of the foundations of QFT)

 ## Problem Sets

-Problem sets are a very important part of 8.323.
+Problem sets are a very important part of this course.
 We believe that sitting down yourself and trying to reason your way through a problem not only helps you learn the material deeply, but also develops analytical tools fundamental to a successful career in science.

+This is particularly important for a subject such as quantum field theory which deals largely with formalism.
+The only way to succeed in understanding quantum field theories is by working through them!

+We recognize that students also learn a great deal from talking to and working with each other.
+We therefore encourage each student to make his/her own attempt on every problem and then, having done so, to discuss the problems with one another and collaborate on understanding them more fully.
+The solutions you submit must reflect your own work.
+They must not be transcriptions or reproductions of other people's work.
+Plagiarism is a serious offense and is easy to recognize.
+Don't submit work which is not your own.

+Problem sets are normally posted on the course website on Monday and will be due on Monday one week later.
+Any late problem set will be only counted as half credit.
+For example, if you get 90% on a late problem set, it will only count as 45%.
+However, your lowest problem set score will be discarded at the end of the semester; only the remaining n - 1 will be used in determining your grade.

 ## Grading